 Water Treatment Plant

-Water hardness in Shoreview averages 15 grains, which is considered "moderately hard."
+Water hardness averages 15 grains or "moderately hard."
 Consider this number when setting your water softener.
-While using a water softener is not required, many individuals choose to have private water softeners installed.
-Home water softeners are installed by Shoreview residents according to their personal preferences.
-The City does not provide recommendations covering manufacturers, service agreements, or maintenance on settings for home water softener units.
+Home water softeners are personal preferences.
+We do not provide recommendations for home water softener units.

 Water Quality Report